 A community working together during an emergency can save lives and property.
 Meet with your neighbors to plan how you can work together.
 Find out if anyone has specialized equipment like a power generator or special skills (e.g., medical, technical) that might help during a crisis.
 Decide who will check on elderly or disabled neighbors.
 Make back-up plans for childcare in case parents cannot get home.
 Get to know each other; become a connected community before a disaster occurs.

-Join, start, or reinvigorate a Watch program.
+Join, start, or reinvigorate a NeighborhoodA geographic sub0area within the city that contains but is not limited to residential land uses.
+The extent of a neighborhood is variable and may be defined by tradition, organizational boundaries, the period of building and development, or subdivision patterns.
+Neighborhood boundaries may include such features as major streets or other physical elements.
+Watch program.
 This is a great way for you to share the information in this booklet and develop neighborhood plans.
 Participate in your community association and introduce disaster preparedness as a new activity.
 Encourage your neighbors to take training, such as the Community Emergency Response Training (CERT) to better assist your community with its preparedness efforts.
 The American Red Cross, area hospitals, and community colleges offer different types to training that will help you be more knowledgeable and ready for a disaster.

 Individual Preparedness in the Workplace